skyventuree/p5cc-svelte/README.md

 0. Have [NodeJS](https://nodejs.dev) installed on your machine.
 1. Open a command prompt/terminal on your machine and change working directory to this folder.
 Most operating systems have the command `cd` to change directory.
 2. Begin to install the dependencies by typing `npm install` in the command prompt/terminal.
-3. Run `npm run dev -- --open` to start the development server and open it in the browser.
-4. (Optional) `npm run build` to build the webpage.
-The result will be in the `dist` folder.
+3. Run the webpage by typing `node app.js` in the command prompt/terminal.
+P5CC will be available at `http://localhost:4200/`

 ## Credits